rewhowe/snapdragon/documentation/manual.md

 Indentation is determined by the number of whitespace characters.
 The main body of the script must not be indented, and each subsequent body of functions, if-statements, or loops must be indented one level deeper than its parent.
 However the type of indentation may be full-width or half-width spaces or tabs, or a mixture (for those who enjoy illegible spaghetti).

 Full-width spaces may be preferred as it makes indentation easy with a Japanese input method editor enabled, however tabs are recommended.
 Tabs have the benefit of being single byte characters while also having their display width freely configurable for each developer's preference.

+## Line Breaks

+Anywhere whitespace is allowed, you may insert a `\` and continue on the following line.
+The `\` must be followed by only whitespace or a newline.

 ## Exit